MurfahadShikalgar/flutter_boilerplate/README.md

 Ex - final GetxStateManager _controller = Get.put(GetxStateManager());
 These is how you create getx controller and you are ready to go.

+## Dark-Light Theme:

+* We have integrated change theme mode feature in these app.
+* Using a switch we can the theme of whole app.
+Using getX we are able to update the theme of the application smoothly.
+* We can change the theme to dark and light.
+And it can also take the system theme as default theme of the application.

 ## App Localization

 * Localizing the app with different languages is todays need of every applications.